benjaminparry/benjaminparry.github.io/_collecting/thoughts/2017/03/taking-time-writing-again.md

 Coming off a rather intensive 2 weeks building a responsive HTML prototype, I’m taking some time to write up the notes from the last 6 weeks here are Clearleft.

 There’s a culture of writing here at Clearleft HQ.
-I’m sat next to Jeremy who creates written content of gargantuan proportions and is one of the content buddies.
+I’m sat next to Jeremy who creates written content of gargantuan proportions and is one of the self-appointed content buddies.
 Kate who’s about to have her book published.
 Ben S and [Ben W](http://thewhitesite.co.uk/){:target="_blank"} who are both on a writing mission.
 In-house content strategist Ellen.
 Not to mention those who contribute to the Clearleft blog post or their own blogs.

 When I started the 3 months here at Clearleft I had grand plans to follow in the footsteps of [John Ellison’s 90 Days](https://90days.john-ellison.com){:target="_blank"} but it’s been a tough act to follow up until now.